medusajs/medusa/docs/content/advanced/backend/payment/overview.md

 ---
-description: 'Learn about the payment architecture in the Medusa server.
+description: 'Learn about the payment architecture in the Medusa backend.
 The payment architecture refers to all operations in the ecommerce store related to processing payments.'
 ---

 # Payment Architecture Overview